-- Set FPS and map Hardware byte (FCON = 0x0C) - Save and disable the interrupts. - Load DPTR at address 0000h. - Load Accumulator register with the data to load. - Execute the MOVX @DPTR, A instruction. - Launch the programming by writing the data sequence 54h followed by A4h in FCON register.
+- Set FPS and map Hardware byte (FCON = 0x0C)

+- Save then disable the interrupts.

+- Load DPTR at address 0000h.

+- Load Accumulator register with the data to load.

+- Execute the MOVX @DPTR, A instruction.

+- Launch the programming by writing the data sequence 54h followed by A4h in FCON register.
 This step of the procedure must be executed from FM1.
-The end of the programming indicated by the FBUSY flag cleared. - The end of the programming indicated by the FBusy flag cleared. - Restore the interrupts.
+The end of the programming indicated by the FBusy flag cleared.

+- Restore the interrupts